agilecrm/500apps-public-gtm-botup/README.md

 6. You will get a container with a code snippet.
 Copy the code and paste it into every page of your site in the recommended places.
 Click Ok to close the code snippet box and finish setting up the GTM manager and your first container.

-- [Get Started](https://infinity.500apps.com/botup) with a powerful platform to build chatbots for your teams on Facebook, Slack, WhatsApp, SMS, and Website.[Botup](https://botup.com)
+- [Get Started](https://infinity.500apps.com/botup) with a powerful platform to build chatbots for your teams on Facebook, WhatsApp, SMS, and Website.[Botup](https://botup.com)

 ### Installation